notaz/picodrive/platform/base_readme.txt

 #endif
 #ifdef GIZ
 the right Giz ones, which are assigned to them.
 If you bind 2 different Giz buttons
 #endif
+#ifdef PSP
+the right PSP ones, which are assigned to them.
+If you bind 2 different PSP buttons
+#endif
 to the same action, you will get a combo (which means that you will have to press both buttons for that action to happen.